Part of the TeachMe Series

 Often, it is more useful to classify neurotransmitters based on their function:

-• Excitatory neurotransmitters increase electrical excitability on the post-synaptic side through modulation of the trans-membrane ion flow to facilitate transmission of an action potential.
+• Excitatory neurotransmitters increase electrical excitability on the post-synaptic side through modulation of the trans-membrane ion flow to facilitate the transmission of an action potential.

-• Inhibitory neurotransmitters decrease electrical excitability on the post-synaptic side to prevent propagation of an action potential.
+• Inhibitory neurotransmitters decrease electrical excitability on the post-synaptic side to prevent the propagation of an action potential.

 • Neuromodulators function to alter the strength of transmission between neurons by affecting the amount of neurotransmitter that is produced and released